 Fort Hill Natural Gas is excited to help you choose the most economical source of energy for your business.
 Please do not hesitate to contact us by e-mail or call any of our Fort Hill Natural Gas offices with any questions or concerns.
 We look forward to assisting you.

 All customers gas piping (which is located downstream of the meter) must be installed and have an air test (20 psi for 20 minutes) and a Fort Hill service representative must witness this test before we can install the meter.
-For commercial installations and two-pound systems, call our service department for the pressure test requirements.

 Please provide us with the name of the insured dealer who is installing the customer piping and/or appliances for our records.
 The insured dealer will call Fort Hill for our inspection and meter after the installation has been completed.
 Anderson and Oconee counties require a permit from the building codes department.
 After the Fort Hill service representative approves the installation, he will install the meter.
 The insured dealer is then responsible for connecting the customer piping to the meter and starting the gas appliances.

-For our records, property owners who choose to install their own gas appliances are required to sign a liability release statement.
+For our records, property owners who choose to install their own gas appliances or use uninsured dealers are required to sign a liability release statement.
 These installations are subject to the same rules and regulations as dealer installed appliances and must be inspected by our service department.
 After the Fort Hill service representative approves the installation, he will install the meter.
 The property owner will be responsible for connecting their piping to the meter and starting the gas appliances.